tareqimbasher/NetPad/src/Apps/NetPad.Apps.ScriptHost/README.md

 1. Parsing user code.
 2. Compiling and emitting script assemblies.
+3. Interfacing with the UI

-A dedicated `script-host` process instance is started for each script the user runs Multiple runs of the same script will reuse the same `script-host`.
+A dedicated `script-host` process instance is started for each script the user runs.
+Multiple runs of the same script will reuse the same `script-host`.

 Two-way communication between the `script-host` and NetPad occurs by sending messages